richsuca/website/posts/post-2019-07-05-einsteins-riddle.md

 insert into pet values('fish')

 /* cigar */
-insert into smokes values('pall mall');
+insert into smokes
+	values('pall mall');
-insert into smokes values('dunhill');
+insert into smokes
+	values('dunhill');
-insert into smokes values('prince');
+insert into smokes
+	values('prince');
-insert into smokes values('blend');
+insert into smokes
+	values('blend');
-insert into smokes values('blue master');
+insert into smokes
+	values('blue master');

-/* Create cartesian product of all combinations, but filter out */ /* combinations that are untrue */ insert into results select
+/* create cartesian product of combinations */
+/* filter out rows that are untrue */ insert into results select
-	house_order.Id, nationality.country, house_color.color,
+	house_order.Id, nationality.country,
+	house_color.color,
-	pet.animal, drink.name, smokes.cigar
+	pet.animal, drink.name,
+	smokes.cigar
 from
+	house_order, nationality,
-	house_order, nationality, house_color, pet, drink, smokes
+	house_color, pet, drink, smokes where
-where
 	pet.animal = 'fish'
 	and nationality.country != 'swede'
 	and smokes.cigar != 'pall mall'

-/* Continue eliminating more untrue combinations */
+/* Eliminate more untrue combinations */

-/* brit lives in the red house */ delete from results where country = 'brit' and color != 'red' delete from results where country != 'brit' and color = 'red'
+/* brit lives in the red house */ delete from results
+	where country = 'brit' and color != 'red' delete from results
+	where country != 'brit' and color = 'red'

 /* norwegian lives in the 1st house */
-delete from results where country = 'norwegian' and Id != 1 delete from results where country != 'norwegian' and Id = 1
+delete from results
+	where country = 'norwegian' and Id != 1
+delete from results
+	where country != 'norwegian' and Id = 1

 /* Then 2nd house is blue */
-delete from results where color = 'blue' and Id != 2 delete from results where color != 'blue' and Id = 2
+delete from results
+	where color = 'blue' and Id != 2
+delete from results
+	where color != 'blue' and Id = 2

 /* dane drinks tea */
-delete from results where country = 'dane' and drink != 'tea' delete from results where country != 'dane' and drink = 'tea'
+delete from results
+	where country = 'dane' and drink != 'tea' delete from results
+	where country != 'dane' and drink = 'tea'

 /* german smokes prince */
-delete from results where country = 'german' and cigar != 'prince' delete from results where country != 'german' and cigar = 'prince'
+delete from results
+	where country = 'german' and cigar != 'prince' delete from results
+	where country != 'german' and cigar = 'prince'

-/* person in green house drinks coffee */ delete from results where color = 'green' and drink != 'coffee' delete from results where color != 'green' and drink = 'coffee'
+/* person in green house drinks coffee */ delete from results
+	where color = 'green' and drink != 'coffee' delete from results
+	where color != 'green' and drink = 'coffee'

-/* person who smokes dunhill lives in the yellow house */ delete from results where cigar = 'dunhill' and color != 'yellow' delete from results where cigar != 'dunhill' and color = 'yellow'
+/* smokes dunhill & lives in the yellow house */ delete from results
+	where cigar = 'dunhill' and color != 'yellow' delete from results
+	where cigar != 'dunhill' and color = 'yellow'

-/* person in the middle house (id: 3) drinks milk */ delete from results where id = 3 and drink != 'milk' delete from results where id != 3 and drink = 'milk'
+/* middle house (id: 3) drinks milk */
+delete from results
+	where id = 3 and drink != 'milk'
+delete from results
+	where id != 3 and drink = 'milk'

-/* person who drinks beer smokes blue master */ delete from results where drink = 'beer' and cigar != 'blue master' delete from results where drink != 'beer' and cigar = 'blue master'
+/* drinks beer smokes blue master */ delete from results
+	where drink = 'beer'
+	and cigar != 'blue master'
+delete from results
+	where drink != 'beer'
+	and cigar = 'blue master'

-/* the green house is on the left of the white house */ /* 2nd house is blue, so either green, white is 3rd, 4th or 4th, 5th */
+/* green house on the left of the white */
+/* 2nd house is blue, */
+/* so green, white is 3rd, 4th or 4th, 5th */
-delete from results where color = 'green' and Id not in (3,4) delete from results where color = 'white' and Id not in (4,5)
+delete from results
+	where color = 'green' and Id not in (3,4) delete from results
+	where color = 'white' and Id not in (4,5)

-/* That leaves just 15 possibilities left for the fish */ SELECT * from results
+/* 15 possibilities left for the fish */
+SELECT * from results

 Id	country		color	animal	drink	cigar